flutter/website/src/docs/development/ios-project-migration.md

 ---
-title: Xcode 11.4 Support
+title: Xcode Migration
-description: How to migrate existing Flutter iOS projects to Xcode 11.4.
+description: How to migrate older Flutter iOS projects to new versions of Xcode.
 ---

 {{site.alert.note}}
-  You might be directed to this page if Flutter detects that your project doesn't support Xcode 11.4.
+  You might be directed to this page if Flutter detects that your project doesn't support Xcode 11.4 or higher.
 {{site.alert.end}}

 To develop Flutter apps for iOS, you need a Mac with Xcode installed.